 It sounds, though, that Lawrence and Braff, who have a pretty tight relationship, are pretty much a package deal.
 While Braff asserts that "I think the show can totally go on without me," Lawrence has said he's not sure he'd want to continue without Braff.

-However things shake out, though, it does sound like "Scrubs" will be back next season -- if not on NBC, then possibly on ABC, a Disney sibling of the show's producer, Touchstone TV.
+However things shake out, though, it does sound like "Scrubs" will be back next season -- if not on

 "I called up the head of [Touchstone TV], Mark Pedowitz, and said point-blank, 'What should we do?'"
 Lawrence says.
 "And he said don't do a series finale, so we're not gonna.
 And I'm not doing Zach walking out the door, because if we're back next year and he's not back, he will come back for an episode and explain why he's not back."